 Email

-We hope you enjoy this week’s show and invite you to suggest topic for this series.
-We’re also always looking for guests, so let me know if there is someone you’d like me to have on the show.–Gary
+We hope you enjoy this week’s conversation with Elizabeth Sullivan.
+We’re always looking for guests, so let me know if there is someone you’d like me to have on the show.–Gary

 To add yourself to our mailing list and be notified whenever we post a new podcast, provide your name and email address below.
 You won’t get spam and we won’t share your address.